-- Catholic children who are resident in the parish(es) of Our Lady of the Rosary and St. Luke [for whom St. Luke's Catholic Primary is the nearest Catholic school]. (see notes 3&7)

-- 4. Other Catholic children. (see note 3)

-- 5. Any other non-Catholic children.
+- 1. Looked after and previously looked after children. (see notes 2&3) - Catholic children who are resident in the parish(es) of Our Lady of The Rosary and St Luke [for whom St Luke's Catholic Primary is the nearest Catholic school]. (see notes 3&7) - 3.
+Other Catholic children. (see note 3) - 4.
+Any other non-Catholic children.